‘Professional Smokeshow’ Kindly Myers Ditches Her Bikini For Braless Unbuttoned Look On Instagram

 Kindly’s photo got pulses racing for sure as she served up a seriously sexy look for the camera.
 Myers left the top open in order to showcases all of her curves, which included her flat tummy, toned abs, and voluptuous hips.

 The United States Army veteran stood in front of a pale green wall as she tilted her head to the side for the stunning snapshot.
-Kindly’s long, blonde hair was parted to the side and styled in straight strands the fell down her back and cascaded over her shoulder.
+Kindly’s long, blond hair was parted to the side and styled in straight strands that fell down her back and cascaded over her shoulder.

 Myers rocked a full face of natural-looking makeup for the pic, which consisted of defined eyebrows, long lashes, and a bronzed glow.
 She also added pink blush on her cheeks and a glossy light pink color on her plump lips to complete the glam look, which she accessorized with a dainty chain around her neck.

-Of course, Kindly’s fans couldn’t stay quiet about the racy photo, and flocked to the comment section of the post — which earned over 2,000 likes and almost 70 comments in the first 10 minutes after it was posted.
+Of course, Kindly’s fans couldn’t stay quiet about the racy photo, and flocked to the comments section of the post — which earned over 2,000 likes and almost 70 comments in the first 10 minutes after it was posted.

 “Gorgeous,” one of Kindly’s loyal fans wrote.